 STAGE 2 – Final Enrolment Payment: $795.00 (see discount opportunity below)

 When you have completed Stage 1 you can book in for the final stage.
-Stage 2 bookings and payment must be made at least 2 weeks prior to the commencement of the 2 day practical session which is conducted at our training vessel.
+Stage 2 bookings and payment must be made at least 2 weeks prior to the commencement of the 1 day practical session which is conducted at our training vessel. (conditions apply – please see our Policies and Procedures).
 During Stage 2 you will put into practice the following skills:

 - Mooring and Berthing the Vessel

 - Man Overboard and Fire Drills